tkansa/catFacts/README.md

 1. Navigate to where you want to create your project in a terminal.
 Type: ng new cat-facts
 2. Once the project is created, cd into it, and open your code in VS Code.
 Typing: code src in a terminal will launch the src files in VS Code
-3. In app.module.ts import the HttpClientModule (slide 134)
+3. In app.module.ts import the HttpClientModule (slide 134), and add the module to the imports array
 4. In the terminal create a service by typing: ng generate service cat
 5. In cat.service.ts import the HttpClient (slide 136) and inject it into the constructor
 6. Create a url property of type string, and assign it the Cat Fact API url: "https://cat-fact.herokuapp.com/facts"